-- 1. Unless specified otherwise in EU or Member State law, Data made available to respond to a public emergency pursuant to Article 15, point (a), shall be provided free of charge.
-The public sector body or the Union institution, agency or body having received data shall provide public recognition to the data holder if requested by the data holder. - 2.
-Where The data holder elaims compensations hall be entitled to fair remuneration for making data available in compliance with a request made pursuant to Article 15, points (b)-or-(c), such compensation shall not exceedat least cover the technical and organisational costs incurred to comply with the request including, where necessary applicable, the costs of anonymisation and of technical adaptation, plus a reasonable margin.
+- 1. Unless specified otherwise in Union or national law, data made available to respond to a public emergency pursuant to Article 15, point (a), shall be provided free of charge.
+The public sector body or the Union institution, agency or body that has received data shall provide public recognition to the data holder if requested by the data holder. - 2.
+Where The data holder claims compensations hall be entitled to fair remuneration for making data available in compliance with a request made pursuant to Article 15, point (b)-or (c), such compensation shall not exceed at least cover the technical and organisational costs incurred to comply with the request including, where necessary applicable, the costs of anonymisation and of technical adaptation, plus a reasonable margin.
 Upon request of the public sector body or the Union institution, agency or body requesting the data, the data holder shall provide information on the basis for the calculation of the costs and the reasonable margin. - 2a.
-Where the public-sector body or the Union institution, agency or body wishes to challenge the level of remuneration requested by the data holder, the matter shall be brought to the data coordinator referred to in Article 31 of the Member State where the data holder is established.
+Where the public-sector body or the Union institution, agency or body wishes to challenge the level of remuneration requested by the data holder, the matter shall be brought to the attention of the data coordinator referred to in Article 31 of the Member State where the data holder is established.